Seedfast

 --scope "Single user with 3 pending orders"

-When --scope is provided, Seedfast automatically approves the seeding plan without prompting β€” enabling fully automated pipelines.
+When --scope is provided, Seedfast automatically approves the seeding plan without prompting, which is what makes a fully automated pipeline possible.

 name: E2E Tests